Tom Penders: Houston

 Penders came to Houston after spending three years as an analyst for ESPN and Westwood One Radio.
 In his first season at the University of Houston, Penders guided the Cougars to the nation's fourth-best turnaround with an 18–14 overall record and Houston led the nation in turnover margin and set both team and individual school records for most three-point field goals made in a season.

 In his second season, Penders led the Cougars to their first 20-win season, first back-to-back winning seasons, and first back-to-back postseason tournament appearances since 1992–93.
 He also led Houston to back-to-back wins over nationally ranked teams for the first time since the 1984 NCAA Midwest Regional tournament and their first postseason tournament victory since 1988 in his first two years at the school, in the NIT.

-Houston finished the 2005-06 campaign with a 2–2 record against nationally ranked teams after beating No. 25 LSU on November 29 and 13th-ranked Arizona December 3 in a nationally televised game on ESPN2.
+Houston finished the 2005–06 campaign with a 2–2 record against nationally ranked teams after beating No. 25 LSU on November 29 and No. 13 Arizona on December 3 in a nationally televised game on ESPN2.
 Houston's postseason tournament victory was against BYU in the first round of the 2006 NIT.
-It also was Penders’ first career victory in the NIT.
+It also was Penders' first career victory in the NIT.
 Houston led the nation in steals with a 12.4 average, and the Cougars finished second in turnover margin with an average margin of +7.5.

 Penders led the Houston Cougars to the Conference USA championship game in 2010 where they defeated UTEP for their first NCAA Tournament berth in 18 years.
 This made him only the 8th coach to take 4 different schools to the NCAA tournament.

-Penders resigned as coach of Houston on March 22, 2010, following a first round loss to Maryland in the NCAA tournament.
+Penders decided to resign as coach of Houston on March 22, 2010, following a first-round loss to Maryland in the NCAA tournament.
+He has not coached since.